jamessessford/jamessessford.com/source/_posts/windows-development.md

 section: content
 title: Windows development
 date: 2019-12-01
-description: Web development on Windows
+description: A look at the environment I've built for web development on Windows.
 categories: [development]
 excerpt: A look at the environment I've built for web development on Windows.
 ---